Florida Labor Laws: Everything You Need to Know

 - Discriminate based on someone’s DNA (Genetic Information Nondiscrimination Act of 2008)

 Other restrictions against employers are that job applicants cannot be forced to have a drug test.
 However, employers may condition employment on passing a drug test.
 While the employee is not forced to consent to the test, his failure to do so can result in not being offered a job.

 Employment under Florida law is “at-will” meaning the employee may terminate his employment at any time and the employer may also terminate employment at any time so long as the reason for termination is not for one of the legally protected characteristics such as race, age, sex, etc.

 A new issue on the frontier of labor laws in Florida, as well as the rest of the country, concerns protections for same-sex couples.
 Many local jurisdictions have already established protections based on sexual orientation.
 In those jurisdictions that recognize same-sex marriages, the protections of the FMLA regarding spouses would apply just as with heterosexual unions.

 Since this is a relatively fluid issue currently, employees with same-sex partners should definitely seek out the services of a competent employment attorney.

 Since there are so many different federal and state laws that apply to the workplace, if you have questions or feel that your rights as an employee have been violated, you should contact an attorney experience with labor and employment laws and litigation.

 Need additional information related to Florida labor laws?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.